Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Description ==

 This plugin provides you a shortcode to generate a customizable PayPal payment button that allows a customer to pay for an item instantly via a popup window.
 Customers can pay using PayPal or a credit card.
-It uses the PayPal's Express Checkout API/Gateway.
+It uses PayPal's new/latest Checkout API/Gateway.
 The checkout process is quick and easy.

 The full checkout takes place in a payment popup window and the customer never leaves your site.
 It creates a fast and elegant checkout experience.